Delete files permanently with shred command in Linux – Remove absolutely

 terminal-logo-small

-Sometimes need to delete files whose contents should disappear absolutely, completely and safely.
-Linux command rm just remove file and it is still possible to dig out from the disk.
+Sometimes we need to delete files which content should disappear absolutely, completely and safely.
+Linux command rm just remove file and it’s still possible to dig out from the disk.
 Fortunately for Linux can be found in shred program that removes the files permanently.
 Shred command is easy and quickly to use cases when files need to deleted forever.

 Shred command usage